Jump to Love

 "Jump to Love" is a song recorded by Christine Anu.
 It was released in September 2000 as the second single from her second studio album, Come My Way (2000).
 The song peaked at number 58 and remained in the top 100 for 16 weeks.

-A second, limited edition version was released in November 2000, a double A-sided single with "My Island Home", following Anu's performance of this at the Closing ceremony of the 2000 Summer Olympics in Sydney on 1 October.
+A second, limited-edition version was released in November 2000, a double A-side with "Island Home (Earth Beat)", following Anu's performance of the latter at the closing ceremony of the 2000 Summer Olympics in Sydney on 1 October.